grgar/flyfire/README.md

 Flyfire configures the following on top of a default setup:

+- ⚙️ merges Firefly-iii and Data Importer into a single image, differentiated by Host header
 - ⚙️ SQLite database in persistent storage volume
 - ⚙️ php `opcache.jit` and️ nginx `fastcgi_buffering off;` for performance
 - ⚙️ the Data Importer alongside Firefly, preconfigured with knowledge of where Firefly and how to internally communicate with it, but using OAuth for authorisation